TAKAYAMA WITH KIDS

 I wish I had taken some better photographs to show more of the gorgeous, high-ceilings in the kitchen and dining area.
 But my kids loved sitting ( and spinning) at the bench top and I couldn’t believe how well equipped the kitchen is.
 There was salt and pepper, cling wrap ( aka Saran Wrap), two full sets of crockery, cutlery, chopsticks, a rice cooker, kettle, pots and pans and all the standard cooking utensils.

-The house is called Manabi Stay and the website is here.
+The house is called Manabi Stay and you can make a reservation here.

 If you love gorgeous, quaint Japanese country/suburban streets ( and/or photography) you will be in dreamland.